shekharankur4/Face-Mask-Detection/README.md

-# Face-Mask-Detection
-Face Mask Detection using Machine Learning and OpenCV
+# Face Mask Detection using Machine Learning and OpenCV

 ### Use the above main.ipynb file to open the jupyter notebook